jkpaulin/gnn_cfd_surrogate_demo/README.md

 ## Future Directions

-- Active learning loop to retrain the surrogate on uncertain samples (using MC dropout at inference time)
+- Active learning loop to retrain the surrogate on uncertain samples (using MC dropout at inference time for uncertainty quantification)
 - Extension to 3D shapes and more complex fluid domains
-- Integration with physics-informed loss functions or PDE solvers (e.g., FNO)
+- Integration with physics-informed loss functions and architectures (e.g., FNO to capture the full flow field)
+- Unit tests: for any kind of production use these are not optional!
+- Model checkpointing and training resumption
+- Bridge to production: set up CI/CD, integrate with cloud experiment tracking beyond local MLFlow, container orchestration e.g., using kubernetes, and monitoring

 ## How to use